ahoucbvtw/RegiFamily_shiny/README.md

    - **Shiny RegiFamily**

-     Because of I never encounter the shiny RegiFamily, I found the shiny RegiFamily from YouTubbe as my Training pictures.
+     Because of I never encounter the shiny RegiFamily, I found the shiny RegiFamily from YouTube as my Training pictures.

    - **NotShiny RegiFamily**